Compulsive Behaviors

 Recover and Regain Control

 Compulsive behaviors are activities a person performs with intent and repetition, without pleasure.
-Commonly linked to the more widely known OCD—Obsessive Compulsive Disorder—the pleasure from the activity is often replaced by the belief that the sufferer has to partake excessively in the activity.
+Commonly linked to the more widely known OCD—Obsessive Compulsive Disorder—the pleasure from the activity is often replaced by the belief that the individual has to partake excessively in the activity, sometimes even to the fear that if that activity is not engaged in, then something bad might happen.
 It becomes a compulsion.

-Some experts believe compulsive behaviors to be a disorder that cannot be cured, we at City Gate take a more optimistic and realistic approach to helping you manage and recover from compulsive behaviors—especially those linked with sexual activities.
+Some experts believe compulsive behaviors to be a disorder that cannot be cured.
+However, at City Gate we take a more optimistic, evidence-based approach to helping you manage and recover from compulsive behaviors—especially those linked with sexual activities.
+Our success stories are proof that it is possible.

-We lead with compassion, empathy, and a clear path to recovery.
-While we don’t promote a “cure all” for compulsive behaviors, we know what you go through every day isn’t easy, and we can help you live a full life again.
+We lead with wisdom, empathy, and a clear path to recovery.
+While we don’t promote a “cure all” for compulsive behaviors, we know that what you go through every day isn’t easy, and we can help you, as you work to live a full life again.

-We invite you to check out our Resource page, and know we’re only a friendly phone call away.
+We invite you to check out our Resource Page, and to know that we’re only a friendly phone call away.

 What is Compulsive Sex Addiction?

-It can be difficult for a sufferer of compulsive sexual behavior to determine when they should seek help.
-There are two observations that, if both met, should be all the encouragement you need to seek therapy.
+It can be difficult for someone with compulsive sexual behavior to determine when they should seek help.
+There are two observations that, if both met, are huge indicators for the critical need of professional help:

-While each therapy session is individually crafted to the unique individual, you can expect your path to success to include the following:
+While each therapy session is individually crafted to the unique individual, you can expect that your path to success will include the following:

-- Full assessment and diagnosis of compulsive behaviors, sex addiction, and other underlying issues
+- Full assessment and diagnosis of compulsive behaviors, sex addiction, and other underlying emotional or mental health issues.

-- Cognitive behavioral therapy which will help you adapt coping and control mechanisms without losing an enjoyable lifestyle
+- Cognitive behavioral therapy which will teach you adaptive coping skills and control methods to manage urges during recovery.

-- Affirmations will help you not feel as isolated from loved ones, and you’ll accept every future urges or thoughts as another opportunity to better yourself
+- Affirmations will help you not feel as isolated from loved ones, and you’ll accept every future urge or thought as another opportunity to better yourself.

-- Introspection and digging deeper into internal inclination will help you discover and manage the common, yet unnoticeable motivations and triggers behind your compulsive behaviors
+- Once sobriety is in sight, digging deeper into the internal struggle will help you discover and manage the common, yet unrecognized motivations and triggers behind your compulsive behaviors.

 Frequently Asked Questions

 Compulsive sexual behavior can also be referred to as ‘Hypersexuality’.
-The usage of this term further emphasizes the frequency and dependency on the part of the sufferer to partake in the compulsive behavior.
-Like most compulsive behaviors, the sufferer experiences great amounts of distress from their constant fantasies, thoughts, and urges.
-This is commonly the first and most experienced negative consequence of hypersexuality, however, it can also be something that enables behavior because the sufferer feels helpless to the obsessions.
+The usage of this term further emphasizes the frequency and dependency on the part of the sex addict to partake in the compulsive behavior.
+Like most compulsive behaviors, the sex addict experiences distress from their constant fantasies, thoughts and urges.
+This is commonly the first and most experienced negative consequence of hypersexuality, however, it can also be something that enables behavior because the addict feels helpless to the obsessions.